void-ansible-roles/xbps-mini-builder/README.md

 Variables Required:
   * xbps_mini_builder_pkgs: file containing the list of packages to be built
   * xbps_mini_builder_conf: file containing configuration for xbps-src
-  * xbps_mini_builder_servername: the nginx servername for the repo to serve as
+  * xbps_mini_builder_servernames: the nginx server_name list for the repo to serve as

 Optional Variables:
   * None